 DATA USE AGREEMENT for the State Databases from the Healthcare Cost and Utilization Project Agency for Healthcare Research and Quality

-This Data Use Agreement ("Agreement") governs the disclosure and use of data in the HCUP State Databases from the Healthcare Cost and Utilization Project (HCUP) which are maintained by the Center for Delivery, Organization, and Markets (CDOM) within the Agency for Healthcare Research and Quality (AHRQ).
+This Data Use Agreement ("Agreement") governs the disclosure and use of data in the HCUP State Databases from the Healthcare Cost and Utilization Project (HCUP) which are maintained by the Agency for Healthcare Research and Quality (AHRQ).
 The HCUP State databases include the State Inpatient Databases (SID), State Ambulatory Surgery and Services Databases (SASD), and State Emergency Department Databases (SEDD).
 Any person ("the data recipient") seeking permission from AHRQ to access HCUP State Databases must sign and submit this Agreement to AHRQ or its agent, and complete the online Data Use Agreement Training Course at www.hcup-us.ahrq.gov, as a precondition to the granting of such permission.

 Use of Establishment Identifiers-The AHRQ Confidentiality Statute prohibits the use of HCUP data to identify establishments unless the individual establishment has consented.
 Permission is obtained from the HCUP data sources (i.e., state data organizations, hospital associations, and data consortia) to use the identification of hospital establishments (when such identification appears in the data sets) for research, analysis, and aggregate statistical reporting.
 This may include linking institutional information from outside data sets for these purposes.
-Such purpose does not include the use of information in the data sets concerning individual establishments for commercial or competitive purposes involving those individual establishments, or to determine the rights, benefits, or privileges of establishments.
 Data recipients are prohibited from identifying establishments directly or by inference in disseminated material.
 In addition, users of the data are prohibited from contacting establishments for the purpose of verifying information supplied in the data set.
 Any questions about the data must be referred exclusively to AHRQ.
 Misuse of identifiable HCUP data about hospitals or any other establishment constitutes a violation of this Agreement and may constitute a violation of the AHRQ Confidentiality Statute.

-The undersigned data recipients provide the following affirmations concerning HCUP data:
+The undersigned data recipients provide the following assurances concerning HCUP data:

 Protection of Individuals